-Estimating story points can be a tedious process.
-So tedious in fact that some teams abandon doing story points to help predict their velocity.
-Instead of letting go of this valid way to predict upcoming work, how about finding a way to make the process of estimating points much faster?
-Not only faster, but FUN!
-Yes, story point estimation and fun in the same paragraph!
+Estimating story points can be a tedious process and some teams abandon doing story points to help predict their velocity.
+This is a way to make the process of estimating points much faster.

 Rally Software and Carnegie Mellon's Software Engineering Institute (SEI) are researching the impact of agile software development practices.
 An interview wit Larry Maccherone and Jim McCurley.
 1